iterative/dvc.org/content/docs/command-reference/stage/add.md

   This option behaves like `-o` but registers the file or directory in a `plots` field inside the `dvc.yaml` stage.
-Plots outputs are either data series stored in tabular (CSV or TSV) or hierarchical (JSON or YAML) files, or image (JPEG, GIF, or PNG) files.
+Plots outputs are either data series stored in tabular (CSV or TSV) or hierarchical (JSON or YAML) files, or image (JPEG, GIF, PNG, or SVG) files.
 See [Visualizing Plots] to learn more about plots.

 - `--plots-no-cache <path>` - the same as `--plots` except that DVC does not track the plots file (same as with `-O` and `-M` above).
 This may be desirable